-Quick question.
-How well informed are you on the best practices to avoid cyber fraud in today’s rapidly-evolving digital landscape?
+Quick question – how well-informed are you on the best practices to avoid cyber fraud in today’s rapidly-evolving digital landscape?
 If your answer is, “Eh… kind of?” then get ready for some serious food for thought!
 If your answer is, “Very well informed,” then this would be a great refresher!
-Either way, we’re confident that you’ve come to the right place to sharpen up on your cybersecurity best practices knowledge.
+Either way, we’re confident that you’ve come to the right place to sharpen up your cybersecurity best practices knowledge.

-Looking back, March was Fraud Prevention Month in Canada.
-As an experienced leader in cybersecurity, Incepta Solutions was pleased to share weekly tips on how to be better informed on preventing cyber fraud all month long.
+March is Fraud Prevention Month in Canada.
+As an experienced leader in cybersecurity, Incepta Solutions is pleased to share weekly tips on how to be better informed on preventing cyber fraud all month long.

 Here’s a summary of the weekly tips our team of #InceptaInnovators shared on our social media channels.